 Ideas to get started

-Here are directions for two simple, but special homemade gifts:
+Here are directions for two simple, but special handmade gifts:

-Most teachers like to read and often encourage their students to read, so what better gift than a handmade bookmark!
+Most teachers like to read and often encourage their students to read, so what better gift than a bookmark made by their student!

 - Colored paper